nhoening/fjd/README.rst

     export PATH=~/.local/bin:$PATH

-**Note** - Installing locally could be the better choice, because it might save you from installing ``fjd`` on each machine you want to use.
+**Note** - Installing locally could be the better choice, actually, because it might save you from installing ``fjd`` on each machine you want to use.
 If they all share the home directory, they will all know about ``fjd`` once you are logged in.